 Is it Time?
 Colon Cancer Screening

 Guaiac-based fecal occult blood test (gFOBT) uses the chemical guaiac to detect blood in the stool.
-It’s done once a year.
-You’ll receive a test kit from your doctor.
-You’ll obtain a small amount of stool at home and return the test kit as instructed.
-(If positive, you would need to have a colonoscopy).
+It's done once a year.
+You'll receive a test kit from your doctor.
+You'll obtain a small amount of stool at home and then return the test kit as instructed.
+(If positive, you will need to have a colonoscopy.);

-During a flexible sigmoidoscopy exam, your provider will put a short, thin, flexible, lighted tube into your rectum—the provider checks for polyps or cancer inside the rectum and lower third of the colon.
-Based on your provider's recommendation, it should be done every five years or every ten years with a FIT.
+During a flexible sigmoidoscopy exam, your provider will put a short, thin, flexible, lighted tube into your rectum.
+The provider checks for polyps or cancer inside the rectum and lower third of the colon.
+It should be done every 5 years, or every 10 years, with a FIT every year, based on your provider's recommendation.

 Please vote in our unscientific poll.
 All responses are anonymous.